trinsic-id/v2-sdk/docs/walkthrough.md

 === "TypeScript"

-    ```js
+    ```typescript
     coming soon
     ```

 === "C#"

     ```csharp
     var providerProfile = await walletService.CreateWallet();
     providerService.SetProfile(providerProfile);
     ```

 !!! note
     Reference: [Create Wallet](reference/services/wallet-service.md#create-wallet)
 ---

 ## 2. Issue a Credential
 Each credential is a JSON-LD document that is signed with a special digital signature to makes each piece of data in the credential separately verifiable.
 This is a called bbs+ signature scheme.
 The credential is signed, but not sent.
 For now, sending the credential should be done through existing communication methods.

 === "Trinsic CLI"